Centre for Intelligent Robotics (CIR) · IIIT Allahabad × STEMLearn.AI

 5. Curriculum & Module Structure

-The program spans 80 instructional hours over four weeks, structured into eight modules combining theory, lab practicals, and guided teaching practice.
-The curriculum is directly mapped to the NSQF Level 3 & 4 AI course content, ensuring interns master both the subject matter and its pedagogical delivery.
+▼The program spans 80 instructional hours over four weeks, structured into eight modules combining theory, lab practicals, and guided teaching practice — directly mapped to NSQF Level 3 & 4 AI course content.

 5.1 Hour Distribution